Johnny Corncob: Production

 The film was commissioned by the Hungarian government for the 150th anniversary of Sándor Petőfi's birth.
 It was produced by Pannonia Film Studio and was Hungary's first ever animated feature film.
 It was made by a team of 130 people and took 22 months to produce.
 The film's visual style was inspired by Hungarian folk art and George Dunning's 1968 film Yellow Submarine, a favorite of the director.

 Legacy

-In HBTV, the cartoon was set to Poco's "Crazy Love" and Stevie Wonder's "Whereabouts" even though it wasn't a Hanna-Barbera cartoon.
+In HBTV, the cartoon was set to Poco's "Crazy Love" and Stevie Wonder's "Whereabouts" even though it was not a Hanna-Barbera cartoon.
 This is because Hanna-Barbera had the distribution rights to the film at the time.
 Hanna-Barbera originally intended to release the film in the United States under the title "Forever Like The Rose".
 The film was planned to be released in 1978 but was ultimately shelved.

 It is included as an extra on the Blu-ray edition of Jankovics's 1981 epic Son of the White Mare.